tobeva/tobeva.com/content/about/past/neuroscience/index.md

 tissue of fruit fly.
 The goal was to create the "connectome" or "wiring diagram" of the fly's neurons.

-When I joined Janelia Raveler was limited to view images less than around 6,000 x 6,000 pixels.
-I adding a tiled viewer to Raveler using an approach similar to Google Maps.
-In the end we were able to browse stacks with thousands of images each over 50,000 x 50,000 pixels in size, which meant interactively browsing over one terabyte of total imagery.
+When I joined Janelia Raveler could only view images smaller than around 6,000 x 6,000 pixels.
+I adding a tiled image viewer to Raveler that used an approach similar to Google Maps.
+In the end we were able to browse stacks of images thousands deep each larger than 50,000 x 50,000 pixels.
+That meant you could interactively browse over a terabyte of total imagery, and this was in 2010.

 {{< imgproc raveler-1 Resize "512x" >}}
 The Raveler interface for "proofreading" segmentations.